dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 }
 ```

-Because bent is installed as HTTP library for Khaos Starter Kit, you can validate whether the `message` is justifiable or not by calling an external API.
-In addition, ramda is also installed as a functional programing library, so you can use it case by case.
+Since `bent` is installed as the HTTP library for the Khaos Starter Kit, you can validate whether the `message` is valid by calling an external API.
+Additionally, `ramda` is installed as a functional programming library, so you can use it as needed.

 ```typescript
 import bent from 'bent'